FlowAppPlatform/flow-platform-sdk/docs/classes/Component/README.md

 # Components

-Components are units that does computation.
+Components are units that do computation.
 Think of [component](../Component/README.md) as a function that takes in some params and returns an output.
-A component can have one or many [ports](../Port/README.md). *A component will never have no ports.* A port can than connect to other one or more components.
+A component can have one or many [ports](../Port/README.md). *A component will never have no ports.* A port can then connect to other one or more components.

 ### Create a new component